PJ Harvey

 Rating = 5

 Interesting, is it not?
 These are Polly's demos for the songs on the first two albums, and most of the demos are better than the final versions!
-She still does her gruesome, disgusting moans in "Legs" and "Snake" (boy does THAT sound embarrassing on a 4-track!), but her guitar sounds GREAT!
-All kinds of nice bottleneck distorted slide drone stuff without the detriment of a wussy rhythm section to make the tunes sound like bad indie rock.
-Her songs still feature too many wretched, unappealing parts (for masochists in leather!), but at least it's finally clear that she CAN write and play some really neat original stuff.
+She still does her gruesome, disgusting moans in "Legs" and "Snake" (boy does that sound embarrassing on a 4-track!), but her guitar sounds GREAT!
+All kinds of nice bottleneck distorted slide drone stuff without the detriment of a wimpy rhythm section to make the tunes sound like bad indie rock.
+Her songs still feature too many wretched, unappealing parts, but at least it's finally clear that she can write and play some really neat original stuff.
 It just, in a lot of instances, failed to make the jump from solo to band material.
-I'm not blaming anybody.
-It's nobody's fault.
 But oh the songs on here - some are acoustic and some are electric, but there is no bass or drums and as I said, that's a good thing.
 It's an okay record!

 The other morning my dog rolled around in a big possum carcass.
 He came home stinking up a blue streak, though not as much as the song "M-Bike" by PJ Harvey.